Differentiating Student Feedbacks for Knowledge Tracing: methodology

 \section{methodology}

-This section particularly elaborates our DR4KT framework.
-It firstly introduces a pretrained question tendency estimator, providing a correctness tendency score from the questions themselves.
-Afterwards, we predict the discrimination score of each response by this estimator while training the KT model.
-According to this, we then apply loss reweighting and jointly train another discrimination score estimator to prepare for the final student performance prediction.
-The entire framework is presented in Figure~\ref{fig:dr4kt}.
+This section elaborates on our DR4KT framework.
+We first introduce a pretrained frequency-aware question correctness tendency estimator, which provides question correctness tendency scores as the measurement of question difficulty.
+Then, we estimate the discrimination score of each response using the obtained correctness tendency score while training the KT model.
+Based on this, we apply loss reweighting and an adaptive predictive score fuser to prepare for the final student performance prediction.
+The whole framework is presented in Figure~\ref{fig:dr4kt}.